 Each user has a personalized view of all their monthly timesheets.
 The information here is collected from all projects you are participating in at any given moment.
 Clicking Show my timesheets will unfold into a breakdown of your timesheets across all your projects, by dates.
 You can come back to the main view by clicking Employees list.
 You can also Check timesheet by IO to see how many days are currently reported for each IO in the project.

 Before you start working with Timesheets you need to fulfill two requirements:

 With those two confirmed start by clicking Add a new employee to create a personnel file.
 The fields you need to complete are:

-Timesheets can be exported individually or in a bulk.
-Each one can be exported from its view by clicking Print/Export link on the sidebar.
+Timesheets can be exported individually or in bulk.
 From the employee view, you can export selected or all timesheets in one file.
 The activities in them will be grouped together.
-The button to export selected timesheets will appear if you select at least one timesheet.
+The button to Export selected timesheets will appear if you select at least one timesheet

 Generally, reporting for EU funded projects includes travel expenses.
 That is, if you want them covered by the grant they need to be well documented and justified.
-Right after you click Travel reports you will see the list of all trips under the auspice of this project.
-Reporting travels can be tedious so AdminProject will help in keeping the documents in one place and generate a report.
+Right after you click Travel reports you will see the list of all trips under this project.
+Reporting travels can be tedious, so AdminProject will help in keeping the documents in one place and generating a report.

 After clicking on Add a new travel a travel form will appear where you should fill:

 You will need see the list of reported travels with cost per trip at the end of each row.
 Travel data can be edited at any time.